The Proliferation of CIPA Wiretapping Lawsuits Targeting Chat Features and Tracking Technologies

 Pixel Litigation

 Pixels, small pieces of code embedded in websites, track user interactions and behaviors.
 Plaintiffs’ attorneys argue that these pixels collect data surreptitiously, posing a risk, particularly for websites of covered entities and business associates subject to HIPAA, as well as those offering health-related services.
 The Meta Pixel Healthcare Litigation case illustrates this issue, where plaintiffs allege that Meta Platforms Inc.’s use of Meta Pixel on healthcare provider websites violated CIPA and the ECPA.
 Even outside the healthcare and related “more sensitive” sectors, many “run of the mill” businesses are also being hit with pixel-based litigation.
 For example, the New York Times and its sports journalism brand, Athletic Media, were subject to a class action alleging that the New York Times violated the federal VPPA and the New York Video Consumer Protection Act by sharing consumers’ personally identifiable information via the trackers and related technologies present on the website.
+Closer to traditional video streaming, Paramount was hit with a lawsuit based on the VPPA alleging users’ video streaming selections were shared via Pixel.

 “Pen Register” and “Trap and Trace” Litigation